Data Breaches of 2021 and What Made Them Silent Killers

 - Ensure that data classification and governance are at par with data privacy standards like HIPAA, SOX, and ISO 27001.

-- It is essential to do risk assessment frequently and spot the vulnerabilities in their infancy stage.
+- It is essential to do risk assessments frequently and spot the vulnerabilities in their infancy stage.

 - If you can afford a full-time data security expert, then it’s good.
 Else, outsource this service.
 Don’t ever try your hand in this domain.
 It is something that demands perfection and expertise.